Skip to content

 It is a small bird that belongs to the tanager family.
 Tanagers are known for their colorful feathers and beautiful songs.

 The saffron finch is no exception, as it has vibrant yellow plumage that resembles the color of saffron.
-These birds are often seen in open areas, such as grasslands, savannas, and agricultural fields.
+These birds are often seen in areas such as grasslands, savannas, and agricultural fields.
 They prefer habitats with some vegetation but not dense forests.

-This is why they are not commonly found in the Amazon Basin, which is characterized by dense rainforests.
+This is why they are not commonly found in the Amazon Basin, characterized by dense rainforests.
 Saffron finches are social birds and are often seen in small flocks.
-They are known to gather in trees or bushes, where they feed on seeds, fruits, and insects.
+They gather in trees or bushes, feeding on seeds, fruits, and insects.

 KingdomAnimalia